teadocs/pandas-cn/docs/en/docs/user_guide/categorical.md

 # Categorical data

 This is an introduction to pandas categorical data type, including a short comparison with R’s ``factor``.

 *Categoricals* are a pandas data type corresponding to categorical variables in statistics.
-A categorical variable takes on a limited, and usually fixed, number of possible values (categories; levels in R).
+A categorical variable takes on a limited, and usually fixed, number of possible values (*categories*; *levels* in R).
 Examples are gender, social class, blood type, country affiliation, observation time or rating via Likert scales.

-In contrast to statistical categorical variables, categorical data might have an order (e.g. ‘strongly agree’ vs ‘agree’ or ‘first observation’ vs. ‘second observation’), but numerical operations (additions, divisions, …) are not possible.
+In contrast to statistical categorical variables, categorical data might have an order (e.g.
+‘strongly agree’ vs ‘agree’ or ‘first observation’ vs. ‘second observation’), but numerical operations (additions, divisions, …) are not possible.

-All values of categorical data are either in categories or np.nan.
-Order is defined by the order of categories, not lexical order of the values.
-Internally, the data structure consists of a categories array and an integer array of codes which point to the real value in the categories array.
+All values of categorical data are either in *categories* or *np.nan*.
+Order is defined by the order of *categories*, not lexical order of the values.
+Internally, the data structure consists of a *categories* array and an integer array of *codes* which point to the real value in the *categories* array.

 The categorical data type is useful in the following cases:

 - A string variable consisting of only a few different values.
-Converting such a string variable to a categorical variable will save some memory, see here.
+Converting such a string variable to a categorical variable will save some memory, see [here](#categorical-memory).
 - The lexical order of a variable is not the same as the logical order (“one”, “two”, “three”).
-By converting to a categorical and specifying an order on the categories, sorting and min/max will use the logical order instead of the lexical order, see here.
+By converting to a categorical and specifying an order on the categories, sorting and min/max will use the logical order instead of the lexical order, see [here](#categorical-sort).
 - As a signal to other Python libraries that this column should be treated as a categorical variable (e.g. to use suitable statistical methods or plot types).

 See also the [API docs on categoricals](https://pandas.pydata.org/pandas-docs/stable/reference/arrays.html#api-arrays-categorical).